Yale and a student group are settling a mental health discrimination lawsuit

 Yale University and a student group announced Friday that they’ve reached a settlement in a federal lawsuit that accused the Ivy League school of discriminating against students with mental health disabilities, including pressuring them to withdraw.

 Under the agreement, Yale will modify its policies regarding medical leaves of absence, including streamlining the reinstatement process for students who return to campus.
-The plaintiffs had argued the process was onerous, discouraging students for decades from taking medical leave when they needed it most.
+The group, which also represents alumni, had argued the process was onerous, discouraging students for decades from taking medical leave when they needed it most.

 The settlement is a “watershed moment” for the university and mental health patients, said 2019 graduate Rishi Mirchandani, a co-founder of Elis for Rachael, the group that sued.
-It was formed in honor of a Yale student who took her own life to help students with mental health issues.
+It was formed to help students with mental health issues in honor of a Yale student who took her own life.

 “This historic settlement affirms that students with mental health needs truly belong,” Mirchandani said.